-You will need the password though to open the document the first time, so make sure you have it handy.
+You will need the password to open the document the first time, so make sure you have it handy.

-Step 2: Click the Print icon on the top right-hand corner, to open the Google Chrome Print Options dialog box.
-Change the destination in the print dialog to “Save as PDF”, and click on Print.
+Step 2: Click the Print icon on the top right-hand corner to open the Google Chrome Print Options dialog box.
+Change the destination in the print dialog to “Save as PDF” and click on Print.

 The Save as PDF option is available in Chromium-based browsers like Microsoft Edge and Brave.
-Follow the steps outlined in your preferred browser, and save your PDF document without password protection.
+Follow the steps in your preferred browser, and save your PDF document without password protection.

 In the print options dialog box, select “Microsoft Print to PDF” as the Printer.
-Click on the Print button, provide a suitable file name, and save the PDF document to your selected folder.
+Click the Print button, provide a suitable file name, and save the PDF document to your selected folder.
 The saved PDF file can be opened without a password.